imjustmatthew/ansible-cephfs-client/README.md

 Role Variables
 --------------

-One effectivley mandatory variable:
+One effectively mandatory variable:

     cephfs_server: "your.monitor.pool.example.com"

-Set that to a DNS address with the montiors you want client to connect to, such as mons.ceph.site.exaample.com or whatever you use.
+Set that to a DNS address with the montiors you want client to connect to, such as mons.ceph.site.example.com or whatever you use.

 See the default vars for other options you can use.